gurpreet-/fxapp/README.md

 The app has been setup to interface with the outside world using HTTPS2 and all user stored data is encrypted.
 Further work can be done to add DexGuard to detect rooted devices and scramble code effectively.

 #### Simplicity
 The app does not use any external complex math libraries or classes that have been bodged in.
-The app has an architecture (MVVM) that is consistent with Google's recommended approach and therefore it's easier for less experienced members of the team to get up-to-speed with especially as most documentation is in Compose.
+The app has an architecture (MVI+CleanArch) which naturally lends itself to a Compose-based workflow.

 Kotlin coroutines make it easy to perform intense work that should be kept away from the main thread. `JobExecutor` provides an easy abstraction layer in creating units of asynchronous work.